-4. On 20 June 1981 the complainant filed an appeal with the President of the Office against a decision determining the method of calculating sums to be deducted from salary because of a strike.
-The sixty-day time limit set in Article VII(3) thus expired on 19 August 1981.
-In the meantime the complainant got only one communication from the Office, a letter dated 9 July 1981 saying that a decision would be notified to him after consideration of his appeal, which had been passed on to the Appeals Committee.
-This communication had no legal effect and was not a decision as defined above.
-Accordingly, it was open to the complainant from 20 August 1981 duly to appeal to the Tribunal against an implied decision to dismiss his claim.
+4. On 27 July 1981 the complainant filed an appeal with the President of the Office seeking the quashing of a decision and the repayment of sums deducted from his salary.
+The sixty-day time limit set in Article VII(3) thus expired on 25 September 1981.
+Accordingly from 26 September it was open to the complainant duly to appeal to the Tribunal against an implied decision to dismiss his claim.

 He did not do so.
-All that he did, on 18 September 1981, was to ask the President of the Office to confirm the rejection of his appeal.
-In his reply of 30 October the President said that he could not allow the complaint and that it was therefore being passed on to the Appeals Committee for its opinion.
-On 17 November the complainant lodged this complaint with the Tribunal.
+All that he did, on 28 October 1981, was to ask the President of the Office to confirm the rejection of his appeal. in his reply of 30 October the President said that he could not allow the complaint and that it was therefore being passed on to the Appeals Committee for its opinion.
+On 18 December the complainant lodged this complaint with the Tribunal.

 5. The President's letter of 30 October had two legal consequences: it made provisional rejection of the internal appeal, and referred it to an advisory body.
-The letter therefore constitutes a "decision" within Article VII(3).
+The letter therefore constitutes a "decision" within Article VI1(3).
 From 30 October 1981 the complainant could no longer properly challenge any implied decision, since there was an express one.
 Accordingly Article VII(3) does not apply, and under Article VII(1) the complaint is irreceivable, the internal means of redress not being exhausted.

-It is immaterial that until the President sent his letter of 30 October 1981 the complainant could have filed a complaint by virtue of Article VII(3 .
-He has only himself to blame for approaching the President on 18 September 1981 instead of going straight to the Tribunal.
+It is immaterial that until the President sent his letter of 30 October 1981 the complainant could have filed a complaint by virtue of Article VII(3).
+He has only himself to blame for approaching the President on 28 October 1981 instead of going straight to the Tribunal.
 In any event, since an express decision was taken on 30 October, there has been no question since then of challenging any implied decision.

-Before coining to the Tribunal again the complainant should await the Appeals Committee's report and the President's final decision.
+Before coming to the Tribunal again the complainant should await the Appeals Committee's report and the President's final decision.
 But he need not wait indefinitely.
 He may appeal directly to the Tribunal if one of two conditions is fulfilled: if the appeals body fails to report and there are grounds for believing that it will not do so within a reasonable lapse of time; or else if the President fails to take a final decision within sixty days of receiving the appeals body's report.